Qwertyblob/tp/docs/UserGuide.md

 ### Enrolling a person to a class: `enrol`

-Enrols an existing person in the address book to an existing class.
+Enrols an existing person in Rollcall to an existing class.

 Format: `enrol id/STUDENT_ID c/CLASS_NAME`

-* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
+* The `STUDENT_ID` and `CLASS_NAME` must exist in Rollcall.
 * Cannot enrol a student who is already enrolled into the specified class.
 * Cannot enrol a student if they are already enrolled in another class that overlaps with the `TIME`.
   * e.g. If a student is already enrolled in `M2a, Monday, 1200-1400`, then they cannot be enrolled into `S3b, Monday, 1300-1500`.